theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 The city with all with its gambling dens, saloons and prostitutes was not a safe place for a single woman.

-So it was Mrs Eaton’s friendly face in the window that gave the girl the courage to ask for help.
+Mrs Eaton’s friendly face in the window that gave the girl the courage to ask for help.

 She asked Mrs Eaton to give her protection until they could trace her brother

 The girl had come to the right place - a place of kindness.

-Thus it was that soon after - on August 4, 1853 Mrs Eaton gathered a group of women from her church and several other churches
+Soon after - on August 4, 1853 Mrs Eaton gathered a group of women from her church and several other churches.

 The outgrowth of that meeting was the constitution of the San FranciscoLadies Protection and Relief Society.